Ixilthrin/commando/README.md

 The right side of the GUI is the text output from the commands.
 You can cycle through the different output windows at any time.

+There is also a text area that represents the standard error output.

 You can run commands from the local shell, or use built-in commands written in Java, or write your own.